 Controlling fraud presents unique challenges to communication service providers.
 Due to the nature of communication services, service delivery is immediate with no ability to hold a transaction while evaluating it.
 This makes it necessary to monitor and filter service delivery automatically in real time, preferably with an intelligent filtering solution that can take a large number of parameters into account and aggregate information from several systems to take an informed decision on every piece of information that travels through the system.
 Real-time control of subscriber spending is another integral part of protecting customer accounts.

 As fraud in communication networks generally relies on exploiting vulnerabilities in the underlying technology, it is also important to have an intimate understanding of how these networks operate.
 For example, specific vulnerabilities are exposed when subscribers are roaming, and stopping such threats requires intelligent solutions that stop attacks without affecting roaming services.

 Profiting by staying protected

 A well-protected network provides value to service providers and their customers in several ways:

 - Customer satisfaction improves as the privacy of customers is protected against attacks.
 In addition to this, customers can be protected from malicious messages trying to defraud them.

 - Service availability is secured against attacks that threaten to make service unavailable, leading to major customer dissatisfaction and revenue loss.

 - Revenues increase as legitimate text messaging traffic arriving over channels that leave the terminating service provider without compensation has to switch to channels that provide such compensation.
 This applies both to cases of out-right fraud and to cases where so-called gray routes are used to send traffic.
 In addition to this, current revenue is protected by blocking fraud.

 Symsoft and fraud prevention

 Symsoft offers several solutions in the area of Fraud Prevention:

-Please click the links above to read more about how we can help you protect your network!
+Please click the links above to read more about how we can help you protect your network, or contact us below!